 Natural defences preventing SIBO:

-- Sufficient strength and secretion of gastric acid
+- Sufficient strength and secretion of gastric acid.
+If acid reflux is also an issue, then check out this useful guide to navigating GERD

 - Intestinal motility – healthy peristalsis (contraction and movement of the bowel to propel food and bacteria through)